flowdriveai/flowpilot/README.md

 # Community

-Flowpilot's core community lives on the official flowdrive [discord server](https://discord.gg/mH8AUATafP) .
+Flowpilot's core community lives on the official flowdrive [discord server](https://discord.gg/mH8AUATafP).
 Check the pinned messages or search history through messages to see if your issues or question has been discussed earlier.
-You may also join [other awesome](https://linktr.ee/flowdrive) openpilot discord communities.
+You may also join [more awesome](https://linktr.ee/flowdrive) openpilot discord communities.

 We also push frequent updates on our [twitter handle](https://twitter.com/flowdrive_ai).